China Everbright Group: History

 Everbright Securities was founded in Shanghai in 1996.

 In 1998, instead of reporting to the State Council directly, Everbright Group was assigned to the People's Bank of China as the intermediate supervising entity.
 In 2000, China Securities Regulatory Commission and China Insurance Regulatory Commission were added as the supervisors for the financial businesses, with the Ministry of Finance excising the shareholders rights.
 State Economic and Trade Commission was also added as the regulator if the business was in the scope of the commission.
 Lastly, the Chinese Communist Party committee inside the company (the de facto highest board of the company) would report to another supervising minister of the Central Committee of the Chinese Communist Party.
 Zhu Xiaohua, the former chairman of the group who was arrested in 1999, was jailed in 2002.

 In 2007 the group was split into financial and non-financial company, the latter was led by China Everbright Industrial (Group) Co., Ltd. (中国光大实业（集团）有限责任公司), which was owned by Central Huijin from 2007 to 2014 (merged back to China Everbright Group).

 In 2014, Central Huijin became a major shareholder of Everbright Group by injecting 90 billion shares of Everbright Bank and 100 percent stake of Everbright Industrial back into Everbright Group.
 The company also re-incorporated as a joint-stock company with limited liabilities (as 中国光大集团股份公司).

-China Everbright Group has been involved in numerous scandals lately, including a Ponzi scheme exposed in 2024.
-It used a company under its control to set up a Ponzi scheme to swindle hundreds of investors over $500m.
-The case is under investigation by the Beijing Public Security Bureau.
-The victims continue to protest outside Chine Everbright's headquarters demanding to speak with the company's high ranking officials.
-However, instead of addressing the victims appeals, the company has resorted to harassing the protestors.